rahulgh33/gurmukhiTransliterator/README.md

       socai soci n hovaī je socī lakh vār

 - What is "gurbani.txt"?
   - The first four lines of the [Guru Granth Sahib](https://en.wikipedia.org/wiki/Guru_Granth_Sahib), the foremost Sikh Scripture.
 Written in a [Lehndi](https://en.wikipedia.org/wiki/Lahnda) variety of Punjabi.
+An example textfile of Gurmukhi written for religious purposes and a Pakistani Punjabi language using case endings not found in modern Eastern Punjabi.
 - What is "mauja_hi_mauja.txt"?
   - A selection from the famous Bollywood song "[Mauja Hi Mauja](https://www.youtube.com/watch?v=PaDaoNnOQaM)", written in an Eastern Punjabi variety.
+Example of a modern selection of Gurmukhi.